kainage/acts_as_featureable/README.md

 ## Configuration

-Edit the initializer file to set default settings for feature size and auto title & summary assigning.
+Edit the initializer file to set default settings for feature size and auto title & summary assigning:

 ## Usage

 ### Featureable Model

-Add the appropriate line to the class you want to feature.
+Add the appropriate line to the class you want to feature:

 ```ruby
 class Topic